uabrc/uabrc.github.io/docs/cheaha/tutorial/pytorch_tensorflow.md

 ![!PyTorch Jupyter Notebook Output](images/pytorch_output.png)

-## Steps to Install TensorFlow CPU and GPU Versions Using Cheaha CLI
+## Install TensorFlow GPU Using Terminal

 1. Create a new environment that is compatible with supported tensorflow versions, use the below command to do this.
-For this tuorial we use Python 3.11.
+For this tutorial we will use Python 3.11.

     ```bash